OpenForest4D/multi-temporal-lidar-forestry/README.md

   Open `notebooks/forestry_metrics.R` in RStudio and run end‑to‑end.
 * **Output:** GeoTIFF rasters (e.g., `CHM.tif`, `Rumple.tif`) saved under the same tile folder.

-### Step 2: CHM Differencing
+### Step 2:  Differencing of the Canopy Height Model and other raster products

-*  Compute pixel‑wise change between two dates to detect growth or disturbance.
+*  Compute pixel‑wise change between two dates to detect growth or disturbances to the forest.
 * **Notebook:**
-  `notebooks/differencing_script.ipynb` loads CHM rasters from two folders, calculates difference, and exports  difference GeoTIFFs.
+  `notebooks/differencing_script.ipynb` loads rasters representing lidar data from different acqusitions from two folders, calculates difference, and exports the difference GeoTIFF files.
-* **Output:** `CHM_Difference.tif` for each tile.
+* **Output:** (CHM) `CHM_Difference.tif` for each tile.

 ## 4. Visual Outputs & Interpretation

-This section presents a set of raster visualizations exported from QGIS to interpret forest structural metrics and temporal changes across lidar datasets.
+This section presents a set of raster visualizations exported from QGIS to interpret forest metrics and temporal changes across multi-temporal lidar datasets.
 All outputs are derived from running the scripts in order.
-Hillshades are used for enhanced visual contrast and spatial comprehension.
+Shaded relief maps/ hillshades are used for enhanced visual contrast and spatial comprehension.

 ### **4.1 Forest Metric Visualizations**

-Figure 1, 2, 3, 4, 5 represent the metrics calculated for the Kaibab National Forest of Northern Arizona using lidar collected in 2019.
+Figures 1, 2, 3, 4, and 5 represent the metrics calculated for the Kaibab National Forest of Northern Arizona using lidar collected in 2019.

 #### Figure 1.
 Canopy Height Model (CHM)